-If you are an immigrant and changing your address, you must let the United States Citizenship and Immigration Services know of an address change isn’t just important to make sure you receive up-to-date information on your case, it’s also the law.
+If you are an immigrant and changing your address, you must let the United States Citizenship and Immigration Services know.
+Notifying USCIS of an address change isn’t just important to make sure you receive up-to-date information on your case, it’s also the law.
 Changing your address with the U.S. Postal Service will not change your address with USCIS.

 - Diplomats with visa status A

 - Official government representatives to an international organization with visa status G

 - Certain nonimmigrants who do not possess a visa and who are in the U.S. for less than 30 days

 If you are a sponsor, you need to notify the USCIS within 30 days of your move unless the status of your sponsored immigrant changes.
 These changes include:

 - Becoming a U.S. Citizen

 - Leaving the country and abandoning their resident status

 - Receives credit for 40 quarters of work